udapi/udapi-perl/README.md

 # COPYRIGHT AND LICENSE

-Copyright © 2016 by Institute of Formal and Applied Linguistics, Charles University in Prague
+Copyright Â© 2016 by Institute of Formal and Applied Linguistics, Charles University in Prague

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.